jojobear2020/School_District_Analysis/README.md

 ## Conclusion

-Despite controversy around its 9th graders scores, Thomas High School school earned it's second best spot regardless.
+Despite controversy around its 9th graders' scores, Thomas High School school rightfully earned it's second best spot.

 To all students from all schools - **KEEP UP THE GREAT WORK!**